phac-nml/irida-next/docs-site/docs/user/organization/members/membersship.md

 To remove a member from a group:

-1. From the left sidebar, select **Projects**, and find your project
+1. From the left sidebar, select **Groups**, and find your group
 2. From the left sidebar, select **Members**
 3. On the right hand side of the row for the member you want to remove, click the `ellipsis` and select **Remove** from the dropdown.
-4. Confirm that you would like to remove the member from the project in the popup by clicking the **OK** button
+4. Confirm that you would like to remove the member from the group in the popup by clicking the **OK** button